deckhouse/sds-node-configurator/docs/README.md

 The functionality of the module with other kernels or distributions is possible but not guaranteed.
 {{< /alert >}}

-The `SDS-Node-Configurator` module allows you to manage `LVM Volume Group` and `LVM Thin-pool` by applying Kubernetes manifests.
-This module runs together with the `SDS-DRBD` module: `SDS-Node-Configurator` generates the `LVMVolumeGroup` resources that are then used to create the `DRBDStoragePool`.

-The module exctracts information from the [Kubernetes Custom Resources](resource link) and uses it to create, update, and delete `Volume Group` and `Thin-pool` resources based on them.

-The user can define the desired state of the `Volume Group` and `Thin-pool` in the `Spec` field of the `LVMVolumeGroup` resource.
-The `SDS-Node-Configurator` will then automatically perform all necessary steps to bring the resource to the desired state.
-The module continuously monitors the created resources to ensure that their current state matches the specified parameters.

-Note that the module also automatically detects the size of `Physical Volumes`.
-If block device sizes are expanded, the corresponding `Physical Volumes` and the `Volume Group` (VG) will be automatically expanded as well, providing dynamic support for the changes.
-However, keep in mind that block device **downsizing is not supported**.

-Note that [Kubernetes Custom Resources](resource link) are cluster-scoped.
+The module manages `LVM` on cluster nodes through [Kubernetes custom resources](./cr.html), performing the following operations:

+  - Detecting block devices and creating/updating/deleting the corresponding [BlockDevice resources](./cr.html#blockdevice).

+   > **Attention!** Manual creation and modification of the `BlockDevice` resource is prohibited.

+  - Detecting `LVM Volume Groups` with the `storage.deckhouse.io/enabled=true` LVM tag and `Thin-pools` on them on the nodes, as well as managing the corresponding [LVMVolumeGroup resources](./cr.html#lvmvolumegroup).
+The module automatically creates an `LVMVolumeGroup` resource if it does not yet exist for the discovered `LVM Volume Group`.

+  - Scanning `LVM Physical Volumes` on the nodes that are part of managed `LVM Volume Groups`.
+In case of expansion of underlying block device sizes, the corresponding `LVM Physical Volumes` will be automatically expanded (`pvresize` will occur).

+  > **Attention!** Reduction in the size of block devices is not supported.

+  - Creating/expanding/deleting `LVM Volume Groups` on the node in accordance with user changes in `LVMVolumeGroup` resources.
+[Usage examples](./usage.html#lvmvolumegroup-resources)